AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md

 ### 2022.4 release (October 2022) (tentative)

-* All Scheduling areas are removed from Workfront.
+* All Scheduling areas are removed from Workfront
-* The Workload Balancer is the only resource scheduling tool available in Workfront.
+* The Workload Balancer is the only resource scheduling tool available in Workfront

 ## Feature availability {#feature-availability}